melissawm/sphinx-tags/docs/configuration.rst

 Tags in the sidebar
 -------------------

-By default, ``sphinx-tags`` will generate a hidden ``toctree`` element for the "Tags overview" page.
+By default, ``sphinx-tags`` will generate a ``toctree`` element for the "Tags overview" page.
 This means that if your theme uses a sidebar navigation element, your tags will appear there.